 It is fair to say that all children benefit from structured literacy instruction.
 However, children with dyslexia and other reading-related difficulties require structured literacy instruction to improve their reading, writing and spelling skills.

-While it is important what type of instruction will improve literacy skills, it is equally important to state what will not enhance a child’s reading and spelling skills.
-Balanced Literacy (previously referred to as whole language) does not systematically and explicitly teach phonological awareness, phonics or decoding. children how to decode words.
+While it is important note what type of instruction will improve literacy skills, it is equally important to state what will not help a child that struggles to decode words.
+Balanced Literacy (previously referred to as whole language) does not systematically and explicitly teach phonological awareness, phonics or decoding.
 Contrary to a widely held belief, individual word reading is not “context dependent.”
-Meaning, a child that has difficulty sounding our words does not learn to read better by looking at picture clues or by word guessing.
+Meaning, a child that has difficulty sounding out words does not learn to read better by looking at picture clues or by word guessing.
 Poor readers rely on word guessing; skilled readers do not.
-Likewise, repeated readings will not improve fluency when the underlying phonological skills are not well developed.
 While reading to children is always encouraged, “just keep reading” is not useful if children are not taught how to decode words.
 If a child is spending a lot of time “trying to figure out individual words,” they can't focus on improving their fluency or comprehension.
-While reading instruction requires much more than learning how to decode words, without efficient decoding, fluency, and comprehension suffer.
+While reading instruction requires much more than learning how to decode words, without accurate and efficient decoding; fluency, and comprehension suffer.

 Learn more about the differences between balanced literacy and structured literacy from the Iowa Reading Research Center.

-Clinical evaluation is the foundation when developing individualized action-oriented intervention plans.
+Clinical evaluation is the basis for developing individualized action-oriented intervention plans.
 It is not enough to know that a child struggles to read or spell.
-The goal of our evaluations is to find out WHY a child is struggling with reading; but importantly, what can be done to help that child improve.
+The goal of our evaluations is to find out WHY a child is struggling with reading; but importantly, WHAT can be done to help a child to improve their literacy skills.